elivol/accounter/README.md

 As mail server I use [maildev docker image](https://hub.docker.com/r/maildev/maildev)

 # How to use
-First, you need to reigister (GET method /register), confirm your email and log in to system.</br>
+First, you need to reigister (POST method /register), confirm your email and log in to system.</br>
 Then you can start from GET method /me, this will return your username, email and fullname.</br>
 From /me you can go to
 - /accounts